 - Think about pregnancy, birth… unless you are prepared, have eaten right, have taken all the nutrients necessary for the fetus so it can be well, heterosexual, healthy, smart, you are going to gestate a sub-par offspring… I am one, and it’s not fun.
 Not responsible.
 My mother wasn’t ready.

-- It was an opportunity to be mentored… but I didn’t have what it takes to be successfully take advantage of the opportunity… was not prepared… and it was mighty expensive…
+- It was an opportunity to be mentored… but I didn’t have the money, and what it takes to be successfully take advantage of the opportunity… I was not prepared… and it was mighty expensive…